PALNI/onebutton/readme.md

 You can set up OneButton for WorldCat Local or Discovery in OCLC Service Configuration.

--Set up the base URL of your OneButton installation as an OpenURL 1.0 link resolver -Reference the OneButton  OpenURL Resolver you set up under Resource Sharing (Any Level) and give it a label (suggested label: Get It)
+- Set up the base URL of your OneButton installation as an OpenURL 1.0 link resolver
+- Reference the OneButton  OpenURL Resolver you set up under Resource Sharing (Any Level) and give it a label (suggested label: Get It)
--OneButton is designed to only work with print book materials.
+- OneButton is designed to only work with print book materials.
 Under the fulfillment button display settings, set the OneButton resolver to only display for monographs owned by your resource sharing network.
 Use general ILL fulfillment buttons for other types (serials, articles, etc.)